Logo

 }

-Note: This will only hide it from the model page, the data will still persist in the version metadata.
+Note: This only hides the section from the model card display.
+The data still persists in the version metadata.

-A dependency is useful when the answer to one question might warrant some additional information; for example, a boolean question might not need a detailed response if the answer is 'no', but if the user answer is 'yes' you might want to ask them for some additional details.
+Dependencies allow you to show or hide questions based on the answer to another question.
+For example, a boolean question might not need a detailed response if the answer is 'no', but if the user answers 'yes' you might want to ask for additional details.

 "myPage": {